 During this engagement, the 47th Pennsylvania succeeded in recapturing a Massachusetts artillery battery lost during the earlier Confederate assault.
 Unfortunately, while mounting the 47th Pennsylvania’s colors on one of the recaptured caissons, Color-Sergeant Benjamin Walls was shot in the left shoulder.
 As Walls fell, Sergeant William Pyers saved the American flag, preventing it from falling into enemy hands.
 Both Walls and Pyers survived the day and continued to fight on with the 47th, as did Private Joseph Shaver, who went on to survive the war, be honorably discharged and become a Methodist Episcopal minister.

 But there were many in the 47th who were less fortunate, including several whose bodies were lost during the fighting and never recovered, others whose bodies were buried in unmarked graves at the Chalmette National Cemetery, and still others who were captured by Rebel troops during the fighting and held as prisoners of war, including Private James Downs, Sergeant James Crownover and William J. Smith.
-Crownover, Smith and 15 other 47th Pennsylvanians, several of whom (like Crownover) had been wounded in action, were marched and moved by train roughly 125 miles across Louisiana and over the Texas border, where they were then imprisoned at Camp Ford near Tyler, Texas.
+Crownover, Smith and 15 other 47th Pennsylvanians, several of whom (like Crownover) had been wounded in action, were marched and moved by train roughly 125 miles across Louisiana and over the Texas border, where they were then imprisoned at Camp Ford near Tyler, Texas, the largest Confederate prison camp west of the Mississippi River.
 This, too, was a history making moment, as the 47th became the only Pennsylvania regiment to have men held at Camp Ford, the largest Confederate prison camp operating west of the Mississippi River.

 Confined as POWs in deteriorating conditions while often subject to harsh treatment by Confederate officers and guards, most of the 47th Pennsylvanians survived to be released during prisoner exchanges in July, August or November 1864.
 But at least two enlisted men from the 47th died in captivity.
 Following what some historians have called a rout by Confederates at Pleasant Hill and others have labeled a technical victory for the Union or a draw for both sides, the 47th fell back to Grand Ecore, where they resupplied and regrouped until 22 April.